alljoyn/extras-webdocs/docs/learn/index.md

 to function.
 Apps and devices talk to each other directly -- fast, efficient, and securely.
 No need to go out and wait for the cloud when the device is right next to you.
-And in cases where the cloud is needed, the AllJoyn framework supports that as well through a Gateway Agent.
+And in cases where the cloud is needed, the AllJoyn framework supports that as well through a [Gateway Agent][gateway-agent].
 One main advantage of this architecture is security: only the Gateway Agent is directly connected to the Internet, reducing the number of devices connected to the Internet, and thus reducing the attack surface.

 ## Momentum